CharleRoger/Garden/Canon/Languages/Misc/Möxali.md

 | Resumptive   | -   | \|-ño\|   | Resumed action or success after failed attempts                              |
 | Defective    | -   | \|-be\|   | Temporarily paused action, action prevented from continuing or failed action |
 | Iterative    | -   | \|-to\|   | Single instance of a repetitious action                                      |
-The progressive is formed by a reduplication of the root vowel, which is modified according to the same phonological lowering process seen in [[Möxali#Inversion|inversion]], in which close vowels are changed to their more open counterpart (u ú i í → o u e i).
+The progressive stem serves as the citation form of a verb root, e.g. *[[Möxali dictionary#ava|ava]]* representing the verb root *av-* "fly, glide".
+It is formed by a reduplication of the root vowel, which is modified according to the same phonological lowering process seen in [[Möxali#Inversion|inversion]], in which close vowels are changed to their more open counterpart (u ú i í → o u e i).
 - |yad~V| → *yada* (show-ᴘʀᴏɢ)
 - |min~V| → *mine* (cultivate-ᴘʀᴏɢ)
 - |qúr~V| → *qúru* (sharpen-ᴘʀᴏɢ)

-The progressive stem serves as the citation form of a verb root, e.g. *[[Möxali dictionary#eqe|eqe]]* representing the verb root *e-* "do, make, put in place".

 If the verb root ends in a vowel, a glottal stop is inserted before the reduplicated vowel
 - |qo~V| → *qoqo* (carry-ᴘʀᴏɢ)